StefanoMarina/mt-mods/MACROS.md

 ### effect.get
 ```
 	effect.get(name)
-	effect.get(name, jarr[])
+	effect.get(name, index = -1)
+	effect.get(name, index = -1, jarr\[\])
 ```

-returns a json object from jarr with all modifiers present for an effect.
+Returns a json list of effects matching `name`.
 If an effect has multiple entries, all entries are returned.

 ##### Parameters

 *   name: effect name.
 *   jarr : array where to look up for `name`.
 If not specified, the global DB is searched instead.
+*   index : which effect from the list. defaults to -1, which means the whole array will be returned.
+Set it to 0 to avoid returning an array when you are sure only one effect is present (for example, when querying the database).

 ##### Remarks

 json path search is case-sensitive, so _bless_ is different from _Bless_.

+Despite being called effect.get, this returns a json array, even if a single instance is found.
+If you are sure only one index is present, always set index to 0.

 Same for any properties.

 ##### Returns

-a json array with all the effects returned.
+a json array or a json object with all the effects returned.

 <a id="effect.group"></a>
 ### effect.group